onealar1/Github-Assignment/STEPS.md

     2 - added the steps for commit 0 and commit 1

-    3 - commit changes in github destop on the main branch
+    3 - commit changes in github destop

+        a. go to changes tab

+        b. select the files that were changed

+        c. add the message "Commit 1" and commit to the main branch

+### Commit 2:

+    1 - added class/ current semester, and the assignment name to the README file

+    2 - added steps for commit 2 in the STEPS file

+    3 - commit changes in github desktop

+        a. go to changes tab

+        b. select the files that were changed

+        c. add the message "Commit 2" and commit to the main branch